mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 maintain a steady link to a ship or satellite in orbit.
 It requires a transceiver capable of at least 500 kilometres but allows the transceiver to reach a ship or satellite as far as 50,000 kilometres distant.
-For one-on- one communications, a ship can initiate and maintain communications with a single robot that is not equipped with an uplink but the uplink enables multiple robots to remain in constant communication with a single ship.
+For one-on-one communications, a ship can initiate and maintain communications with a single robot that is not equipped with an uplink but the uplink enables multiple robots to remain in constant communication with a single ship.
 It